Erich-Hauptli/masters_report/README.md

 Release 2
 There are 3 different trees in this repository.

-GenerateData --- Contains the code to generate mock data to be loaded into a database.
-This will produce a .csv file which can be
-                  consumed by the Connections tree.
-Connections  --- This tree provides a means to interact with the database, process the data, and draw conclusions about the data.
-Report       --- This tree is the Latex masters report.

 GENERATE DATA
+                  Contains the code to generate mock data to be loaded into a database.
+This will produce a .csv file which can be consumed by the Connections tree.

     GenUserData.pl  --- This will generate the .csv file that can be loaded into a database.
 At the top of this file the number of
                         users and the frequency a node is entered can be controled through variables.